Tips For Sleeping Well On An Airplane

 Last but not least, the most important tip of all is having realistic expectations.
 If you’re convinced that you’re going to sleep like a baby the whole flight through and arrive fresh as a daisy, you’re kidding yourself.

-Expect to have the worst night’s sleep of your life, and plan accordingly for your activities for the following day, and you’ll probably be pleasantly surprised.
+Expect to have the worst night’s sleep of your life, and plan accordingly for your activities for the following day, not expecting yourself to be in the right mindset for anything too strenuous, and you’ll probably be pleasantly surprised.